 - You can also click Paste Special as shown above to get a dialog box with additional choices (which, again, will vary depending on the formatting embedded in your source text):

-Keep in mind that, if you any special formatting turned on for any of the originating text (such as italicized case names), you’ll need to manually restore that in the resulting document.
+Keep in mind that, if you had any special formatting turned on for any of the originating text (such as italicized case names), you’ll need to manually restore that in the resulting document.

 But it’s a small price to pay sometimes for not having to diagnose formatting issues that pasting one word processing format into another can cause!